perses/metrics-usage/README.md

 }
 ```

-You can used the following query parameter to filter the list returned:
+You can use the following query parameter to filter the list returned:

 * **metric_name**: when used, it will trigger a fuzzy search on the metric_name based on the pattern provided.
 * **used**: when used, will return only the metric used or not (depending on if you set this boolean to true or to false).
 Leave it empty if you want both.